ralphschindler/ralphschindler.dev/source/_articles/laravel-plus-nova-with-ulid-primary-keys.md

     composer require robinvdvleuten/ulid

-Then, let's build a migration and a model.
-The migration will look something like this:
+Then, let's build a migration, it will look something like this in the `up` method:

 ```php
     Schema::create('widgets', function (Blueprint $table) {